 counter = 3 counter += 1 // 4.
 Equivalent to: counter = counter + 1

 Additional numeric calculations can be performed using built-in methods.
-The name of the desired method follows the value, separated by a period ('.'):
+The name of the desired method follows the value, separated by the dot operator ('.'):

 (-1).abs // 1 (the absolute value, making a number positive) (pi/2).sin // 1.0 (trigonometric sine function)

-Sometimes, the method needs additional values.
-These are specified within parentheses following the method's name.
+Sometimes, a method may require additional values.
+These argument values are specified within parentheses following the method's name.

 4.max(5) // 5 (returns the larger of the two numbers)

-- The logic used for a method depends on the type of the value it is applied to (the value it follows).
-Thus, the method named 'max' applied to an integer is actually a different method than a method with the same name applied to a floating point number.
-Every type establishes the names of the methods it supports.
+- The logic a method performs depends on the type of the value it is applied to.
+Thus, a method named 'max' applied to an integer is actually a different method than when 'max' is applied to a floating point number.
+Every type defines the names and logic for all methods it supports.
 An error results when trying to use a method not implemented by the value's type.

 - The arithmetic operators introduced earlier (e.g., + for add)